flammy/fsapi/FSAPI.md

 ```

 ### netRemote.play.rate
-Method: GET
+Method: GET, SET

-Returns the audio-rate for the track
+Sets / Returns the current play-rate multiplier

+The value determines the speed of the playback.
+It can be in the range of -127 to 127 where the negative part plays the current track backwards.

 ```
 /fsapi/GET/netRemote.play.rate?pin=1337&sid=635775977